Admissible anytime-valid sequential inference must rely on nonnegative martingales: Omitted proofs

-Let us also remark that in the case of $\Qcal$ being a singleton the statement for $e$-values and sequential tests could be proved in a more constructive manner as in Subsections~\ref{SS:6.2} and \ref{SS:6.3}. \end{proof}
+Let us also remark that in the case of $\Qcal$ being a singleton the statement for e-processes and sequential tests could be proved in a more constructive manner as in Subsections~\ref{SS:6.2} and \ref{SS:6.3}. \end{proof}